lornahughes/sourcegraph/doc/dev/uri_schemes.md

 # URI schemes

 Sourcegraph uses the following URI schemes.
+They are required because Sourcegraph exposes APIs and communicates with other systems that assume files and directories can be identified by a string.

 ## `repo:` and `repo+rev:`

 URIs of the form `repo://REPO/PATH` and `repo+rev://REPO/REV/PATH` refer to a file or directory at `PATH` in a repository named `REPO` at (optional) revision `REV`.
+URIs with `repo:` scheme refer to a repository or file therein at the repository's default branch.

 The goals of this URI scheme are to:

 - identify resources inside repositories
 - be human-readable
-- be opaque (to discourage poor design decisions in clients)
+- encourage good design decisions in clients

 These URIs are intentionally ambiguous and can't be parsed into their components (`REPO`, `REV`, and `PATH`) without additional information.
 This constraint discourages clients from making poor design decisions (as detailed for the deprecated `git:` URI scheme below).